 The gross payment amounts cannot be changed.
 Note that full and partial refunds are not deducted from the reported gross volume.

-If you have questions about the amounts on your 1099 tax form, you can check the payments that make up the total.
+If you have questions about the amounts on your 1099 tax form or your report from Lodgify Payments, you can check the payments that make up the total.
 You can view all your payments here.
 If anything doesn’t add up, contact us and we’ll help you.

 I have questions about how to file or report the income.